 Why are wholesale prices so important?
 The wholesale market is where suppliers buy the energy that they give to customers.
 Our cost to buy energy makes up a large chunk of every customer’s bill which means when the markets change significantly, our tariffs need to adjust as well.

 - Our global dependence on expensive, polluting gas.
-Despite an ever growing share of the UK's power coming from renewables, we're still far too reliant on gas (most of it imported) to heat our homes and generate electricity – 39% of Great Britain's power still comes from burning gas.
+Despite an ever growing share of the UK's power coming from renewables, we're still far too reliant on gas (most of it imported) to heat our homes and generate electricity, especially when we need power at short notice – 39% of Great Britain's power still comes from burning gas.

 This, combined with significant gas and nuclear outages in the UK, and too few UK wind turbines to generate power from low wind levels have led to more gas, and even coal, being used for power production – pushing already rising wholesale gas and electricity costs to record levels.